Chargeback ReversalHow to Get Your Money Back in 8 Simple Steps

 Long-Term Chargeback Reduction

-Obtaining a chargeback reversal sends a powerful message to consumers, banks, and members of the payment industry.
-Over the long-term, this can help bring about significant change.
+Obtaining a chargeback reversal sends a powerful message that can help bring about significant change over the long term.
 For example, studies show 40% of consumers who successfully complete an illegitimate chargeback will file another within the next 90 days.
-But when merchants fight invalid disputes, it demonstrates to those customers that filing a chargeback dispute is not an automatic win.
+But, if you fight invalid disputes, it shows that filing a chargeback dispute is not a way to get free stuff.

 Reputation Protection

-Chargeback representment helps improve your merchant reputation at the issuing-bank level.
-When chargebacks are filed, it's easy for banks to assume the merchant is at fault.
-Letting a dispute stand can be taken as an admission of guilt.
+When chargebacks get filed, it's easy for banks to assume the merchant is at fault.
+Letting a dispute stand, without even bothering to submit a response, can be taken as an admission of guilt on your part.
+In contrast, winning a reversal helps improve your merchant reputation with banks.

 Business Sustainability